 Contact: Allen Yale, Curator

 The society’s museum is located on the second floor of the municipal building, the former “Leonard homestead.”
 School photos, Civil War, cellar holes, home photos (then and now), and cemetery lists are some of the items being archived.
 Genealogy data is being gathered also.
 Many publications are available for sale.
 Visitors by appointment.
 No charge.

 Mailing Address: PO Box 208, Glover, Vt 05839

-Museum on Breezy Avenue next to Willey’s Store, Greensboro, VT
+Museum at 29 Breezy Avenue (next to Willey’s Store), Greensboro, VT